Andrew Gemmell: Personal life

 Gemmell was born in Columbia, Maryland, the son of Bruce, a former captain of the University of Michigan swimming team, and Debra Gemmell.
 He started swimming competitively at the age of nine.
 He graduated from Charter School of Wilmington in Wilmington, Delaware in 2009.
 He is currently married to fellow UGA swimming alum and World Champion, Jordan Mattern.
-Gemmell's father Bruce Gemmell, was the Coach for the Delaware Swim Team in Wilmington, Delaware from 2006 to 2012, and later coached for the Nation's Capital Swim Team in McClean, Virginia.
-Andrew swam for the Delaware Swim team and the Nation's Capital Swim Team for a period and was coached by his father.
+Gemmell's father Bruce Gemmell, was the Coach for the Delaware Swim Team in Wilmington, Delaware from 2006 to 2012, and later coached for the Nation's Capital Swim Club.
+Andrew swam for the Delaware Swim team and the Nation's Capital Swim Club for a period and was coached by his father.
 Gemmell continued to swim at times for the Nation's Capital Swim Team, where Olympic athlete and medal winner Katie Ledecky also swam and was coached by Gemmell's father.
-Andrew would on occasion train with Ledecky to challenge her, and was swimming with her on the Nation's Capital Team as late as 2016, as he continued to train in his mid-twenties.
+Andrew would occasionally train with Ledecky to challenge her and was swimming with her at the Nation's Capital Swim Club as late as 2016, as he continued to train in his mid-twenties.

 In 2008, he placed third in the Atlantic City Pageant Ocean Swim with a time of 24:20.
 He performed well, but would grow to become more accustomed to open water competition.
 In 2007, at only 16, he won the 35th Harry Yates Atlantic Swim near the Albany Avenue Bridge in Atlantic City with a time of 14:06.